-Ramen Broccoli Salad Recipe is ramen noodles and broccoli slaw tossed in a Soy Sauce tangy dressing.
-Easy to make and is a perfect side dish to a picnic or potluck.
+Ramen Noodle Salad Recipe made with Broccoli Slaw in a tangy Soy Sauce dressing.
+Quick and easy to make this Asian ramen noodle salad is a perfect side dish for a picnic or potluck.

 Ramen Broccoli Salad Ingredients